foundersandcoders/our-site-v1-DEFUNCT/services/prototyping.md

 Our prototyping service is probably the best-value service of its kind in London.

-For £500 a week, a client receives:
+For £500 a week a client receives:

-+ A product development team, made up of at least two recent graduates of our training programme
++ A product development team, made up of at least two graduates of our academy
 + A working prototype
 + An optional practical training in product management